Brijuval/restaurant-incident-reporting/README.md

 2. Push your code to the Hugging Face Space git repository.
 The repository contains a root [Dockerfile](file:///C:/Users/Brija/.gemini/antigravity/scratch/restaurant-incident-reporting/Dockerfile) and Hugging Face metadata headers in this README, which automates the build.
 3. In the Space **Settings** page:
    - Under **Variables and secrets**, add a new Secret with Key: `GROQ_API_KEY` and Value: *[Your Groq API Key]*.
    - Django runs on SQLite inside the Docker container by default.
-If you prefer persistent cloud storage, you can add a `DATABASE_URL` environment variable linking to a free PostgreSQL database (e.g. Supabase).
+If you prefer persistent cloud storage, you can add a `DATABASE_URL` environment variable linking to a free PostgreSQL database (e.g., Supabase).

 ### 2. Frontend Deployment (Vercel)
 1. Create a new Project on Vercel and import your GitHub repository.